wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-facebook-messenger-bot-with-messages-api-and-dialogflow-dr.md

 Complete the following steps:

-* Login with your Facebook credentials
+* Login with your Facebook credentials.
-* Select the Facebook page you want to connect to your Vonage app
+* Select the Facebook page you want to connect to your Vonage app.
-* Click *Complete Setup*
+* Click *Complete Setup.*

 If all is well, you'll see a green dialog pop up congratulating you on your success, and letting you know the ID of your Facebook page.